 In general, base salary for each employee, including the named executive officers, is established based on the individual's job responsibilities, performance and experience; the competitive environment; and executive-specific factors such as tenure, proficiency in the role, and criticality.
-Each year, we survey the compensation practices of companies serving the semiconductor and other industries deemed relevant as well as general market pay practices for executives in the United States and in other countries in which we have significant employee populations in order to assess the compensation Committee evaluates base salary against corresponding compensation data from our peer group and national, technology industry survey data.
+Each year, we survey the compensation practices of companies serving the semiconductor and other industries deemed relevant as well as general market pay practices for executives in the United States and in other countries in which we have significant employee populations in order to assess the competitiveness of the compensation we offer.
+In addition, for senior executives including the named executive officers, the Compensation Committee evaluates base salary against corresponding compensation data from our peer group and national, technology industry survey data.
 In fiscal 2022, we continued to target base salary at the median of the peer group and survey reference points compiled by F.W.
 Cook, adjusted for executive-specific factors such as tenure, proficiency in role, and criticality.
 The percent changes in annual base salary from 2021 to 2022 for each of the named executive officers are reflected in the table below.

 Name Annual Base Salary % Change From 2021

-Bertrand Loy \$1,000,000 0%
+Bertrand Loy \$1,000,000 0 %

-Gregory B. Graves \$610,000 7%
+Gregory B. Graves \$610,000 7 %

 Daniel Woodland (1) \$530,000 NA

-Susan Rice \$450,000 8%
+Susan Rice \$450,000 8 %

-Joseph Colella \$415,000 36%
+Joseph Colella \$415,000 36 %

-Todd J. Edlund(2) \$600,000 13%
+Todd J. Edlund (2) \$600,000 13 %

-(1) Mr. Woodland joined the Company on July 6, 2022, in connection with the acquisition of CMC Materials

-(2) Mr. Edlund retired from the Company effective September 1, 2022
+- (1) Mr. Woodland joined the Company on July 6, 2022, in connection with the acquisition of CMC Materials - (2) Mr. Edlund retired from the Company effective September 1, 2022

-As noted above, the Compensation Committee believes that our success is dependent on our ability to hire and retain highcaliber executives in critical functions, and the pursuit of this objective may require us to recruit individual executives who have significant compensation and retention packages in place with other employers.
+As noted above, the Compensation Committee believes that our success is dependent on our ability to hire and retain high-caliber executives in critical functions, and the pursuit of this objective may require us to recruit individual executives who have significant compensation and retention packages in place with other employers.
 In order to attract such individuals to Entegris, we may be required to negotiate compensation packages that deviate from the general principle of targeting base pay at the market median.
 Similarly, we may determine to provide compensation outside of the normal cycle to individuals to address retention issues.